-We create a new Encrypter object and hook it up to the events before_save, after_save, and after_find.
-This way, just before an order is saved, the method before_save() in the encrypter will be invoked, and so on.
+We create a new Encrypter object and hook it up to the events before\save, after\save, and after\find.
+This way, just before an order is saved, the method before\save() in the encrypter will be invoked, and so on.

-So, why do we define an empty offer_find() method?
-Remember that we said that for performance reasons offer_find and offer_initialize are treated specially.
-One of the consequences of this special treatment is that Active Record won't know to call an offer_find handler unless it sees an actual offer_find() method in the model class.
-We have to define an empty placeholder to get offer_find processing to take place.
+So, why do we define an empty offer\find() method?
+Remember that we said that for performance reasons offer\find and offer\initialize are treated specially.
+One of the consequences of this special treatment is that Active Record won't know to call an offer\find handler unless it sees an actual offer\find() method in the model class.
+We have to define an empty placeholder to get offer\find processing to take place.

 This is all very well, but every model class that wants to make use of our encryption handler would need to include some eight lines of code, just as we did with our Order class.
 We can do better than that.
-We'll define a helper method that does all the work and make that helper available to all Active Record models.
-To do that, we'll add it to the ActiveRecord::Base class.

-class ActiveRecord::Base File 9 def self.encrypt(attr_names) encrypter = Encrypter.new(attr_names) before_save encrypter after_save encrypter after_find encrypter define_method(:after_find) { } end end class Order < ActiveRecord::Base File 9 encrypt(:name, :email) end
+We'll define class ActiveRecord::Base File 9 def self.encrypt(\attr\names) encrypter = Encrypter.new(attr\names) before\save encrypter after\save encrypter after\find encrypter define\method(:after\find) { } end end